Sebecc/QA-Portfolio/POSTMAN/Simple Books API/PATCH_update_an_order/PATCH_update_an_order_TestCase.md

 ### Steps

-1. Request body should in JSON format in following order:
+1. Set the request body to:
 ```json
 {
   "customerName": ""